pxpeterxu/water-meter/README.md

 # Water meter reader

-This application runs on a single-board computer (SBC; e.g., Raspberry Pi or C.H.I.P.) and will monitor for water meter pulses and send them to a Google Sheet.
+This application runs on a single-board computer (SBC; just Raspberry Pi for now) and will monitor for water meter pulses and send them to a Google Sheet.

 ## How to develop